Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

-In the work of Ammann-Jammes \cite{Ammann}, it is shown that for conformally covariant operators whose order is strictly less than the dimension of the manifold, the supremum of positive normalized (fixed volume) eigenvalues in conformal classes is always infinity.
-However, this result does not apply to our case as the Paneitz operator is of fourth-order and we are on a four-dimensional manifold.
-In fact, we have the following result.
+In the work of Ammann-Jammes \cite{Ammann}, it is shown that for conformally covariant operators (e.g. GJMS operators) whose order is strictly less than the dimension of the manifold, the supremum of positive normalized eigenvalues in conformal classes is always infinity (see Theorem 1.3 in \cite{Ammann} for precise statement).
+However, Ammann-Jammes' result does not apply to our case as the Paneitz operator is of fourth order and we are on a four-dimensional manifold.
+In fact, we have the following result:

 \begin{theorem} Let $M^4$ be a four-dimensional closed Riemannian manifold equipped with a conformal class $[g]$.
-Then
+Then there exists a constant $A=A([g])>0$, depending only on the conformal class of $g$, such that

 for each $k\in\mathbb{N}$. \end{theorem}